OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Introduction

 \section{Introduction}

-The rapid advancement of multimodal large language models (MLLMs) has substantially improved both the performance and generalization capabilities of artificial intelligence, enabling systems to interpret and reason across diverse modalities, such as text, images, and video.
+The rapid progress in multimodal large language models (MLLMs) has significantly enhanced AI’s ability to interpret and reason across text, images, and video.
 This shift has opened new avenues to embodied intelligence ~\citep{gato, saycan, palm-e}, capable of perceiving, reasoning, and acting in physical environments.
-Spatial reasoning is a core component of embodied cognition, serving as the bridge between perception and action.
-It transforms sensory inputs into structured scene representations that support rational generation, self-reflection, and long-horizon planning, where deeper reasoning is used to select the most effective immediate action in service of long-term embodied objectives.
+Spatial reasoning serves as a core bridge between perception and action, transforming sensory inputs into structured representations that support long-horizon planning and rational decision-making.

 Early vision–language models addressed spatial reasoning primarily in two dimensions.
 SpatialVLM~\citep{spatialvlm} introduced large-scale synthetic VQA grounded in real imagery, while RoboPoint~\citep{robopoint}, RoboSpatial~\citep{robospatial}, and RoboRefer~\citep{roborefer} incorporated fine-grained spatial grounding by predicting coordinates or bounding boxes from language prompts.
 RoboBrain~\citep{robobrain, robobrain-2.0} further unified high-level planning with low-level spatial pointing, outperforming general MLLMs on embodied benchmarks.
 More recently, 3D LLMs have extended reasoning beyond 2D perception by incorporating point clouds, voxel grids, or 3D position embeddings into MLLMs~\citep{LEO, llava-3d, 3D-LLM, video-3d-llm, 3drs}.